argonautproject/clinicalnotes/source/pages/guidance.md

 * How do systems expect to store and expose "Progress satisfactory, continue with treatment"?
 * Will use 7/18/2018 call to flesh out

-### ValueSet Support on Read vs Write ($expand enhancement)

-During the May 2018 Cologne Connectathon the participants identified a requirement to support different value sets on read vs write.
-The participants considered a new extension for the CapabilityStatement to capture this requirement, or a new operation which would allow a client to ask which value sets are supporting at a specific resource element and a given direction.
-After discussion Argonaut discussion with the FHIR Core team they agreed to enhance [$expand]({{site.data.fhir.path}}/valueset-operations.html#expand) operation.
-See [gForge #17321](https://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=17321&start=0) for latest details.

-Example use location: DocumentReference.content.attachment.contentType

-* System A accepts contentType "text/plain" in a create and returns "text/html" in a read.
-* System B accepts contentType "text/xhtml" in a create and returns "application/pdf" in a read.

-**ADD specific details when posted to current build**

 ### Future Work